 The Master in Boundary-Crossing Learning and Leadership (MBX) is a novel, transdisciplinary-focused, cutting-edge and innovative programme which was created to accelerate the capacities of Training and Adult Education (TAE) sector professionals and leaders, and those who function as organisational change-makers, to cope with, strategise within and lead in a highly disruptive world.
-The focus on leadership, learning, cross-boundary change and innovation is based on the understanding of the dynamic and rapidly evolving external environment where the constant and disruptive shifts in the global environment and the changing nature of work demands an equally rapid and in-depth up-skilling to handle such a context.
+The focus on leadership, learning, cross-boundary change and innovation is based on the understanding of the dynamic and rapidly evolving external environment where the constant and disruptive shifts in the global environment and the changing nature of work demand an equally rapid and in-depth up-skilling to handle such a context.

 The following features demonstrate the unique characteristics of the MBX programme, including the:

 Refer to general admission criteria for graduate programmes.

 In addition, applicants should have at least 2 years of work experience so that they can relate well to the programme content and experience the application of what they learned from the programme.

 This programme is currently unable to take in international students, i.e., you must be a Singapore citizen, permanent resident or a resident in Singapore (e.g., Employment Pass holder) in order to apply for admission.Applicants will be required to provide a full CV detailing their work experience.

 The University offers course fee concession for selected graduate programmes.
 Please click here for more details.

 The Master in Boundary-Crossing Learning and Leadership is a 60-credit unit (cu) programme undertaken through the stacking of two core compulsory Graduate Certificates (15 cu each) with two elective Graduate Certificates (15 cu each) from one of two tracks.